near/NEPs/text/0000-near-shell.md

 **Example scenario**: a user begins developing a dApp on NEAR using `near-shell` version `0.19.0`.
 The user takes a sabbatical for a few months and returns with a new computer, cloning the old project.
 The new computer installed `near-shell` version `0.23.1`.
 The first time this user runs a command in this old project, migrations are run ensuring the project stays current.

-Of the three types of storage mentioned before (project-level settings, connection configuration, and key management) the saved version information belongs to the project-level settings.
+Of the three types of storage mentioned before (shell-experience settings, connection configuration, and key management) the saved version information belongs to the project-level settings.
 It's possible that a user will have multiple dApps that are used less frequently than others and become out of date.
 Therefore, each project must have their own record of which version of `near-shell` was most recently used.
 This setting will never be placed in the home directory.

 The location of these settings is: